Is there an Oregon State Sex Offender website to access offender information?

 Offenders under supervision may have restrictions on whether they can be around minors.
 If you believe an offender under supervision has been contacting minors, please contact your local Community Corrections office.
 Offenders who have been determined predatory and are posted to the Oregon Predatory Sex Offender website cannot be around minors if:

-(ORS 163.476) They are where minors regularly congregate; defined as schools, parks, day care centers, skate parks, etc. where minors would normally meet for educational or recreational purposes; and
+(ORS 163.476) They are where minors regularly congregate; defined as schools, parks, day care centers, skate parks, or any place where minors would normally meet for educational or recreational purposes; and

 (ORS 163.479) Contact is made with minors for the purpose of committing a crime for the sexual arousal or gratification of the offender or another person.